TRossen89/SYS4SemGruppeF/Log.md

 ### AC 4
 - Given that I'm on a user's profile
 - when I have pressed any number of stars between 1 and 5
 - then a message box saying "Would you like to add a comment?" appears and
+- then
+  if I press 'Yes' (the message box dissapears and) a text box appears
+    and then
-- then if I press 'Yes' a text box appears and then if I press 'Save' the comment is saved in the db or then if I press 'X' or 'No' the box dissapears
+    if I write in the text box and press 'Save' the comment appears in the list of comments if I press [X] the text box dissapears and no comment will be saved if I press 'No' the message box dissapears

 ___
 ___